kubeflow/website/content/docs/aws/authentication.md

         region: us-west-2
 ```

-After you finish the TLS and Authentication configuration, then you can run `kfctl generate all -V`.
+After you finish the TLS and Authentication configuration, then you can run `kfctl apply -V -f ${CONFIG}`.

 After your ingress DNS is ready, you need to create a `CNAME` in your DNS records.